doc4d/4d-web-studio/docs/events.md

 ### From a component

+You can trigger an event when certain actions happen.
+For example, when the **Webform** component loads, or when the end user clicks a button.

 #### Example: Creating a search feature using the `onChange` event

 The objective is to update a list of students displayed in a **Matrix** component according to what the end user types in an input area.